kacpertopol/xournaltomp4/README.md

 The script takes a long time to render a video, even with multiple threads.
-In some case a good approach might be to break up the `xopp` document into 3-4 page parts, turning each part in to a separate videos and then concatenating them.
+In some case a good approach might be to break up the `xopp` document into 3-4 page parts, turning each part in to separate videos and then concatenating them.

 The script looks for strokes made using a pressure sensitive stylus and animates them.
-If lines and curves are creates with constant width, they will not be animated currently.
+If lines and curves are created with constant width, they will not be animated currently.
 Animating strokes with constant width might be something to add in the future.

 # IMPORTANT